pzemtsov/pzemtsov.github.io/_posts/2017-07-23-the-slow-currenttimemillis.md

 - Coarse timers in **Java** are not much faster than the fine timers.
 This means that fine timers could be used everywhere if fine real-time one was provided

-- on Linux, the `nanoTIme` performance in TSC mode is mostly satisfactory; in HPET mode it is not.
+- on Linux, the `nanoTime` performance in TSC mode is mostly satisfactory; in HPET mode it is not.

 - on Windows the `nanoTime` is four times slower than `currentTimeMillis` but still fast enough; the resolution, however, is far from ideal, for unknown reason.